Standardized effect sizes are typically calculated using pairwise differences of estimates,

 Computation

-This function uses calls to regrid
+This function uses calls to regrid to put the estimated

 marginal means (EMMs) on the log scale.
 Then an extra element is added to

-this grid for the log of sigma
+this grid for the log of sigma and its standard error (where we assume

-is uncorrelated with the log EMMs).
+that sigma is uncorrelated with the log EMMs).
 Then a call to

-from each of the log EMMs,
+contrast subtracts log{sigma} from each of the log EMMs,

-yielding values of log(EMM/sigma)
+yielding values of log(EMM/sigma).

 Finally, the results are re-gridded back to the original scale and the

-desired contrasts are computed using method
+desired contrasts are computed using method.
+In the log-scaling

 part, we actually rescale the absolute values and keep track of the signs.